-The Connecticut State Board of Education has a responsibility to provide, and each Connecticut student has a right to receive, an equal opportunity for a suitable program of educational experiences.
+CTECS has a responsibility to provide, and each student has a right to receive, an equal opportunity for a suitable program of educational experiences.
 The Board's responsibility to create a climate for learning can be effectively discharged and students' rights guaranteed properly, if students obey the publicized rules of the school.
 Such rules are designed to ensure a safe environment conducive to learning.

-Students who may be subject to disciplinary action must receive treatment, which is fair, consistent, non-discriminatory and appropriate to the offense; must be informed of school rules and procedures; and are entitled to due process procedures consistent with applicable state and federal laws.
+Students who may be subject to disciplinary action must receive treatment, which is fair, consistent, nondiscriminatory and appropriate to the offense; must be informed of school rules and procedures; and are entitled to due process procedures consistent with applicable state and federal laws.